On Friday, I brought the Merchant Shipping (Homosexual Conduct) Bill to the House of Commons for its Second Reading.

 The first is symbolic.
 These provisions are the last remaining historic legislation on our statute books which discriminate on grounds of homosexual orientation, in creating a provision that applies to homosexual individuals but not to heterosexual individuals.
 When it comes to employment, in the merchant navy or anywhere else, what matters is your ability to do the job – not your gender, age, ethnicity, religion or sexuality.
 This Bill reaffirms this – as a basic matter of justice.

 The second is reassurance.
 At the moment, somebody could be searching online and be alarmed or confused that an act apparently allows for dismissal from the merchant navy on grounds of homosexual conduct.
 Repealing these sections would prevent this.

 The UK Chamber of Shipping, the industry body for the merchant navy, have welcomed the Bill, as has long-standing campaigner Peter Tatchell.

-The Bill was passed on its Second Reading unopposed and will now go to the Committee Stage for further scrutiny.
+The Bill was passed on its Second Reading unopposed and received Royal Assent on 27th April 2017.